Thousands Of ISIS Fighters Must Be Tried Or Let Go, U.N. Rights Chief Says

 The U.N. official highlighted the ISIS detainee issue during her remarks at a session of the Human Rights Council, saying it was not receiving the attention it deserves.

-As an example, Bachelet cited the al-Hol camp in northeastern Syria, where some 11,000 people who are believed to be the wives and children of foreign ISIS fighters are living in what she called "deeply sub-standard conditions."
+As an example, Bachelet cited the al-Hol camp in northeastern Syria, where some 11,000 people who are believed to be the wives and children of foreign ISIS fighters are living in what she called "deeply substandard conditions."

 "Foreign family members should be repatriated, unless they are to be prosecuted for crimes in accordance with international standards," Bachelet added.